human-solutions/mcp-command/docs/PRD-mcp-command.md

 - Launch a database and wait for the ready message before running integration tests.
 - Start a web server, watch for compile states, and send a rebuild command when requested.
 - Manage long-running utilities that require periodic keystrokes or signals.

-## Future Work

-- Support additional configuration sources or remote configurations.
-- Provide a library for custom tooling to embed MCP Command functionality.
-- Improve TUI detection and output streaming for a variety of tools.